semrush/intergalactic/website/docs/components/tab-panel/tab-panel.md

 ### Addons

-Addon margins for TabPanel.Item correspond to addon margins in [Button](/components/button/) and other controls.
+Addons inside TabLine.Item has the same margins addons inside the [Button](/components/button/) have.

-> 💡 Please do not place icon without a text inside TabPanel.Item.
+> 💡 Do not place icon without a text inside TabPanel.Item.

 | Addon   | Appearance example               |
 | ------- | -------------------------------- |